-An SSL was identified for cobalt at AD-22 using deseasonalized statistics (Geosyntec, 2020).
-Similar to beryllium, the cobalt concentrations at AD-22 appear to correlate with seasonal changes in groundwater elevation (Figure 7).
-The cobalt concentrations are also well correlated with changes in other cations, including calcium and lithium (Figure 8).
-The concentration ratio between cobalt and calcium is consistent at both upgradient and downgradient locations (Figure 9), suggesting that the cobalt can be attributed to a natural mechanism which is consistent across the site.
+An SSL was identified for cobalt at AD-22 using deseasonalized statistics (Geosyntec, 2020a).
+As shown in a previous ASD (Geosyntec, 2020b), the cobalt concentrations at AD-22 also appear to correlate with seasonal changes in groundwater elevation (Figure 7).
+The cobalt concentrations are also well correlated with changes in other cations, including calcium and lithium (Figure 8), suggesting natural variability associated with interactions with the aquifer solids.